mponcecic/AC19AC27/README.md

 ## :biohazard: Check corrupt files

 First things first, verify that the fastqs you will be using are not corrupt.
-You can run the following code
+You can run the following different codes to see if the files are corrupted.

 ```
 cd /drives/w/DATA_shared/PROJECT_NAME/FASTQs/